 After garnering a preseason ranking as high as No. 5 from Baseball America, the Cavaliers struggled out the gate in 2021, particularly in league play dropping 12 of its first 16 ACC contests.
 The Cavaliers turned their season around in dramatic fashion, closing out the regular season by winning 10 of the last 14 games and finished .500 in the ACC at 18-18.
 With their backs against the wall after dropping the Columbia Regional opener to host South Carolina, Virginia rallied with four-straight elimination game victories, capped by a Devin Ortiz walk-off home run in the 10th inning against Old Dominion in the Regional Final.
 The Cavaliers stayed in Columbia for a neutral site Super Regional matchup against Dallas Baptist.
-The Cavaliers once again dropped the opening game but rallied for back-to-back victories to clinch the program’s fifth berth into the College World Series.
+The Cavaliers once again dropped the opening game but rallied for two-straight victories to clinch the program’s fifth berth into the College World Series.
 UVA went 1-2 in Omaha, including a one-run loss to eventual National Champion Mississippi State.
 At the end of the year, Virginia was ranked in the top-10 in every major top-25 poll and was as high as No. 6 according to Baseball America, Collegiate Baseball Newspaper, NCBWA and Perfect Game.
 Six Cavaliers were selected in the top 15 rounds for the fifth time in program history, led by second rounders, Andrew Abbott (53rd overall) and Zack Gelof (60th overall).
 The Virginia pitching staff ranked 14th in the country in ERA and fourth in strikeouts with a school-record, 687.

 A season of promise was cut short by the COVID-19 pandemic that shutdown all of college baseball.
 The Cavaliers were off to a 14-4 start and were 2-1 in the ACC after a weekend series win over previously unbeaten and No. 7 NC State.
 The Cavaliers won 13 of their 15 games at Disharoon Park.
 Virginia’s offense was flourishing ranking in the top-10 in scoring (9.0 rpg), runs (162), hits (187), triples (10) and home runs (22).
 Prior to the shutdown the Cavaliers had been ranked as high as No. 17 in Baseball America’s top-25 poll.
 First year Chris Newell was named the co-National Freshman of the Year by Collegiate Baseball Newspaper while he and classmate Max Cotier claimed freshman All-America honors.
 After leading the ACC in three offensive categories – total bases, slugging percentage and runs, Zack Gelof was a second team All-America choice by Collegiate Baseball Newspaper.